Teaching & Mentorship

 Teaching Assistant – Quantum Mechanics I

-Binghamton University, Binghamton, NY | Aug 2023 – Dec 2023
+Binghamton University, NY | Aug 2023 – Dec 2023

-- Supported lectures and problem sessions; helped students develop intuition for core QM concepts
+- Supported lectures and problem sessions; helped students develop intuition for core QM concepts through first-principles derivations.

 Teaching Assistant – Statistical Mechanics and Thermodynamics

-Binghamton University, Binghamton, NY | Aug 2022 – Dec 2022
+Binghamton University, NY | Aug 2022 – Dec 2022

-- Graded homeworks and provided feedback
+- Graded homework assignments and provided feedback to students.

 Teaching Assistant – General Physics

-Binghamton University, Binghamton, NY | Aug 2018 – Aug 2020
+Binghamton University, NY | Aug 2018 – Aug 2020

-- Earned 85% positive feedback with 67% student participation in evaluations
+- Earned 85% positive feedback with 67% student participation in evaluations.

 Physics Olympiad Coaching